elioverhoef/youtube-video-retriever/README.md

 The script will:
 1. Create a `transcripts` directory if it doesn't exist
 2. Fetch all video IDs from the channel
-3. Download available transcripts for each video
+3. Download available transcripts and video metadata
+4. Format the transcripts into readable text
-4. Save transcripts as JSON files in the `transcripts` directory
+5. Save transcripts as Markdown files in the `transcripts` directory

 ## Output

-Transcripts are saved in the `transcripts` directory with the video ID as filename:
+Transcripts are saved in the `transcripts` directory with the video title as filename:
-- `transcripts/[video_id].json`
+- `transcripts/[video_title].md`

-Each transcript file contains an array of objects with:
+Each Markdown file contains:
+- Video title
+- Author name
+- Upload date (if available)
+- Formatted transcript text
+- Footer with source attribution

+## Text Formatting

-- `text`: The transcript text
+The transcript text is automatically formatted to:
-- `start`: Start time in seconds
-- `duration`: Duration in seconds
+- Combine sequential text entries into proper sentences
+- Add appropriate line breaks
+- Capitalize sentences
+- Remove redundant spaces and newlines
+- Create a clean, readable document

 ## Error Handling